francheska-vicente/prey-predator-model/README.md

 # The Cow-Coyote Relationship: A Prey-Predator Ecosystem
+In the wilderness, wild animals thrive by preying on animals placed lower than them in the food chain.
+Coyotes are interesting mammals with their keen, clever, and smart tactics as predators.
+In the US, they are considered to be one of the largest threats to the survival of livestock such as sheep, lamb, and cows [(Derksen, 2021)](https://www.agproud.com/articles/52864-influencing-livestock-losses-from-coyote-predation).
+In this cellular automata-based model, a prey-predator relationship will be explored through a simulation of a prairie environment littered with herds of cows and coyotes to observe their behavior and relationshjip with one another.

 ## Behavior of the Agents
 In this model, there are two main agents: (1) the cow, and (2) the coyote.
 The coyotes are the a predator that tries to eat the cows, while cows are the preys that eats grass.